Edward Wells (RNZAF officer): Battle of Britain

-Channel Front
+Circus offensive

 In early March 1941, Wells was posted to No. 485 (NZ) Squadron, based at Driffield, in Yorkshire.
 This was a newly formed unit, with its flying personnel being New Zealanders.
 Wells was one of its more experienced pilots, having by this time accounted for a confirmed three enemy aircraft destroyed.
 After an initial training period, the squadron became operational from mid-April, flying convoy patrols and the occasional interception mission targeting nighttime raids carried out by German bombers.
 The next month Wells was promoted to flying officer.
-Then in late June, the squadron began carrying out offensive sweeps over northern France, by this time operating from Redhill as part of the Kenley Wing, alongside Nos.
+Then in late June, the squadron began carrying out offensive sweeps over northern France as part of the RAF's Circus offensive.
+By this time it was operating from Redhill with the Kenley Wing, which also included Nos.
 452 and 602 squadrons.

 While escorting Short Stirling bombers on a raid targeting a steelworks facility in Lille on 5 July, Wells destroyed a Bf 109, the first enemy fighter shot down over France by a pilot of No. 485 Squadron.
 The German was seen to bail out.
 Then, on the return flight to England, he encountered another Bf 109 and this too was destroyed.
 Later in the month, while on another escort mission, this time to Cherbourg, he shot down a Bf 109.
 By this stage of the war, Wells had been promoted to acting flight lieutenant and was one of No. 485 Squadron's flight leaders.
 A Bf 109 was claimed as damaged on 16 August and then, three days later, while No. 485 Squadron was escorting Bristol Blenheim light bombers on a raid to Lille, it became involved in a wide-ranging melee from Dunkirk to Calais after being surprised by several Bf 109s.
 Wells shot down one Bf 109 that was targeting another Spitfire of the squadron and damaged a second German fighter.
-At the end of the month, he was awarded the Distinguished Flying Cross (DFC).
-The citation, published in The London Gazette read: